yl5334/CSEE4840/README.md

 # CSEE4840

-## This project is developed by the Yuqi Lin, Yelin Mao and Ken
+## This project is developed by the Yuqi Lin, Yelin Mao and Hongkuan Yu

 ## Project 1
 Digital Number Display